- About

 Back to Top Nav

-Part-time research internships in science, technology, engineering, and mathematics (STEM) disciplines.
+Part-time paid research internships in science, technology, engineering, and mathematics (STEM) disciplines.

 The WISP Research Internship Program matches undergraduates with faculty mentors in paid, part-time research internships in science, technology, engineering, and mathematics (STEM) disciplines.
 Internships last two terms (winter and spring), and interns present their work at the Karen E. Wetterhahn Science Symposium in May.